 Let us consider 2012 as the base year, and the price of goods & services under consideration in 2012 was $2,500.
 We need to calculate CPI for 2022 when the total cost of goods & services is $4,800.

 Considering that the CPI for the base year is always 100, the CPI for 2022 will be,

 WPI vs CPI – Key differences

-- WPI calculates the average change in the prices at a wholesale level, whereas the CPI calculates the difference in the prices at a retail level.
+- WPI calculates the average price change at a wholesale level, whereas the CPI calculates the difference in the prices at a retail level.

-- While WPI concerns with the goods that the trading houses trade, CPI concerns with the goods that the consumers purchase.
+- While WPI is concerned with the goods that the trading houses trade, CPI is concerned with the goods that the consumers purchase.

 - WPI only measures goods, while the CPI measures goods and services.

-- WPI measures inflation in the first stage, and CPI measures inflation in the final stage.
+- It measures inflation in the first stage, and CPI measures inflation in the final stage.

 - WPI is the value a retailer/distributor pays.
 On the other hand, CPI is the price a consumer pays